chef-boneyard/chef-web-docs-2016/chef_master/source/cookbooks.rst

 .. include:: ../../includes_cookbooks/includes_cookbooks.rst

 .. warning:: This topic is a work in progress.
 It does not represent a suggested workflow or a recommended workflow.
-It attempts to recognize some high-level common ways people use cookbooks, that is all.
+It attempts to recognize some high-level common ways people use cookbooks, put them in a single topic so that the concepts may be discussed, that is all.

 Global Patterns
 =====================================================